abhinavkumar08/Product-Comparison-Service/README.md

 1. Extract the zip folder to your local machine.

-2.Import the project as Maven Project to Eclipse or Intellij, Make sure the IDE is using JAVA 11.
+2. Import the project as Maven Project to Eclipse or Intellij, Make sure the IDE is using JAVA 11.

 3. Build the project using maven package or maven install.